pulumi/docs/content/docs/intro/concepts/programming-model.md

 Secrets have the same type `Output` as do other unencrypted resource outputs.
 The difference is that they are marked internally as needing encryption before persisting in the state file.
 When you combine an existing output that is marked as a secret using `apply` or `all`, the resulting output is also marked as a secret.

 An `apply`'s callback is given the plaintext value of the underlying secret.
-Although Pulumi ensures that the value returned from an `apply` on a secret is also marked as secret, Pulumi cannot enforce that the `apply` callback itself will not expose the secret value, for instance by explicitly printing the value to the console or saving it to a file.
+Although Pulumi ensures that the value returned from an `apply` on a secret is also marked as secret, Pulumi cannot guarantee that the `apply` callback itself will not expose the secret value.
+For instance, by explicitly printing the value to the console or saving it to a file.
 Be careful that you do not pass this plaintext value to code that might intentionally or accidentally expose it.

 > Unlike regular outputs, secrets cannot be captured by Pulumi closure serialization system for use in serverless code.
 Attempting to do so will lead to an exception.
 We do plan to support this once we can ensure that the values will be persisted securely.
 See [pulumi/pulumi#2718](https://github.com/pulumi/pulumi/issues/2718).